 Gluten-Free Overnight Oats

 We all know that oatmeal is one of the healthiest breakfasts for our hearts.
 But come summertime, hot oatmeal can sometimes be the last thing we want to put in our bodies.
-Swap out the stove for the fridge with this quick and easy-to-make cold breakfast option - overnight oats.
+Swap out the stove for the fridge with this quick and easy-to-make cold breakfast option - our gluten-free overnight oats.

 What are Overnight Oats?

 Whether you know them as overnight oatmeal or overnight oats, this healthy recipe requires no cooking time, only a few ingredients, and is easily customizable.

 The basic idea of overnight oats requires oatmeal that is soaked in milk and refrigerated overnight.
 By absorbing milk, these soaked oats become soft enough to eat without having to microwave or use the stove.
 The result - a creamy and tasty consistency that's not too mushy or too dry.

 This 5-step overnight oats recipe is perfect for busy mornings and on-the-go breakfast meals.
 Plus, these oats are vegan and gluten-free, too!
 Follow our step-by-step recipe for a delicious and easy meal.

 - 1/2 cup Purely Elizabeth Original Superfood Oats

 - 1 cup coconut milk